Stanislav Angelov

 Stanislav Angelov (Станислав Ангелов; born 12 April 1978), also known as Peleto (Пелето), is a former Bulgarian footballer and currently owner and manager of Levski-Rakovski.
-Angelov played as a defensive midfielder, sometimes as a fullback or centre back.
+Angelov played mainly as a defensive midfielder, but also as a full-back or centre-back.

 Career

 CSKA Sofia

 Born in Sofia, Angelov started his career at CSKA Sofia, where he played as a left back.
 He made his first appearance for the club during the 1998–99 season and has been a regular player since the 1999–2000 season.
 He made his debut on 17 April 1999, in a 0–2 home loss against Metalurg Pernik.
 Angelov scored his first career goal in a 4–0 win over Shumen on 6 May 2000.
 In June 2001, Stanislav made a hugely controversial move to CSKA's bitter rivals Levski Sofia.
 He left CSKA on a free transfer after his contract with the club had expired.

 Levski Sofia

 Angelov spent six seasons of his career at Levski.
 During that period, he won three A PFG titles, became a four times holder of the Bulgarian Cup and two times of the Bulgarian Supercup.
-With Levski he reached the quarter finals of UEFA Cup in 2005–06.
+With Levski he reached the quarter-finals of UEFA Cup in 2005–06.
 In the next season, Levski Sofia reached the group-stage of UEFA Champions League, becoming the first Bulgarian team that reached the groups.